dononcharles/NiceToast/README.md

 ## 🚀 Installation

-Since the library is available on **Maven Central**, you can easily add it to your project.
+Since both libraries are available on **Maven Central**, you can easily add them to your project.

 **1. Add the repository**